-The program involves meeting with a small group of people (maximum 12) who are experiencing an addiction.
-This occurs once per week (9am – 12pm) for 10 weeks.
+The program involves meeting with a small group of people (maximum of 12) who are experiencing an addiction.
+This occurs once per week (9am – 12.30pm) for 12 weeks.
 The program is facilitated by mental health clinicians who specialise in this area.

 What is included?

 - All materials relevant to participating in the program